All Episodes

 Well, the explanation is because he doesn't own it.

-He's uh constantly campaigning, he's constantly running against all these problems.
+He's constantly running against all these problems.

 Yeah, I understand it created that impression.

-Let me grab a phone call here, quick.
+Let me grab a phone call here.

 Have you ever heard anybody disrespecting your house and leading to you beating them up?

-How would you if somebody disrespected your house, what would they do?
+How would you, if somebody disrespected your house, what would they do?

 What the hell are you talking about?